Seeed-Studio/ModelAssistant/docs/zh_cn/tutorials/training/overview.md

 #   --resume [RESUME]     resume training from the checkpoint of the last epoch (or a specified checkpoint path)
 #   --no_validate, --no-validate
 #                         disable checkpoint evaluation during training
-#   --no_persistent_workers, --no-persistent-workers
-#                         disable persistent workers for dataloaders
-#   --device DEVICE       the device used for model training
 #   --launcher {none,pytorch,slurm,mpi}
 #                         the job launcher for MMEngine
 #   --cfg_options CFG_OPTIONS [CFG_OPTIONS ...], --cfg-options CFG_OPTIONS [CFG_OPTIONS ...]